microsoft/PSRule/docs/index.md

 ## Azure DevOps extension

-You can download and install the companion extension for Azure Pipelines from the Visual Studio Marketplace.
+You can install the extension for Azure Pipelines from the Visual Studio Marketplace.
+This extension allows you to run PSRule analysis without having to use PowerShell directly.

 Extension | Description | Downloads / instructions
 --------- | ----------- | ------------------------